pypy/pypy/pypy/doc/embedding.rst

 Note that this API is a lot more minimal than say CPython C API, so at first it's obvious to think that you can't do much.
 However, the trick is to do all the logic in Python and expose it via `cffi`_ callbacks.
-Let's assume we're on linux and pypy is installed in ``/opt/pypy`` with the library in ``/opt/pypy/bin/libpypy-c.so``.
-(It doesn't need to be installed; you can also replace this path with your local checkout.)
+Let's assume we're on linux and pypy is installed in ``/opt/pypy`` (with subdirectories like ``lib-python`` and ``lib_pypy``), and with the library in ``/opt/pypy/bin/libpypy-c.so``.
+(It doesn't need to be installed; you can also replace these paths with a local extract of the installation tarballs, or with your local checkout of pypy.)
 We write a little C program:

 .. code-block:: c